 - 250 g milk

-- Serve in bowls topped with more chopped mango and jackfruit.
+- Serve in bowls, topped with some more chopped mango and jackfruit.